 - a.
-On January 19, 2018, the Company issued US\$500 million undated unsubordinated capital securities (the "January 2018 Issuance"). - b.
+On January 19, 2018, the Company issued US\$500 million undated unsubordinated capital securities (the "Capital Securities"). - b.
 The joint lead managers were Australia and New Zealand Banking Group Limited, DBS Bank Ltd., Deutsche Bank AG, Singapore Branch, The Hongkong and Shanghai Banking Corporation, Singapore Branch, Standard Chartered Bank, and UBS AG, Singapore Branch. - c.
-The offer price for the January 2018 Issuance was at 100%. - c.
-As the capital securities described herein were offered to qualified buyers in the Philippines, the issuance of such securities was considered an exempt transaction and no confirmation or notice of exemption from the registration requirements of the Code was required to be filed with the SEC pursuant to the Code and the 2015 Implementing Rules and Regulations of the Securities Regulation Code (the "2015 SRC Rules").
+The offer price for the Capital Securities was at 100%. - d.
+As the Capital Securities were offered to qualified buyers in the Philippines, the issuance of such securities was considered an exempt transaction and no confirmation or notice of exemption from the registration requirements of the Code was required to be filed with the SEC pursuant to the Code and the 2015 SRC rules.
 The capital securities were listed with the Singapore Exchange Securities Trading Limited on January 22, 2018.